My Little Pony: Equestria Girls – Forgotten Friendship: Plot

-Sunset confronts Wallflower at the school's parking lot, to talk to her instead this time, where Wallflower accidentally reveals her actions in front of Sunset's friends.
+Sunset confronts Wallflower at the school's parking lot only to talk to her instead this time, where Wallflower accidentally reveals her actions in front of Sunset's friends.
 After Sunset fails to reason with her, Wallflower tries to erase all of Sunset's friends' memories of high school, thus destroying their friendship.
 Sunset, however, jumps in and lets herself getting hit instead, erasing all of her memories of the parallel world.
 Feeling remorseful, seeing that Sunset was telling the truth the whole time, but touched by her sacrifice, Sunset's friends openly declare her their friend once again.
 After this, their geodes activate, transforming them into their powered forms, after which they destroy the stone, restoring everybody's memories.
-The six friends then apologize to Sunset for being unfriendly to her when they had their memories erased, but Sunset doesn't blame them and is just glad to have them back to normal.
+The six friends then apologize to Sunset for being unfriendly to her when they had their memories erased, but Sunset is just glad to have them back to normal.
 Wallflower then apologizes, explaining that she became corrupted by the stone's power after continuously using it to erase embarrassing memories of herself from others, and the group forgives her.

 The next day, Sunset informs Twilight of the stone's destruction while thanking her.
 The school's yearbooks are released, with Trixie discovering that Sunset kept her part of their deal, and Wallflower discovers that her picture as best gardener contains the signatures of Sunset and her friends.